Bayern Munich out of Champions League with Hansi Flick’s future hanging in the balance | DW | 13.04.2021

 The implications of this defeat run deeper than Bayern Munich’s de-throning in the Champions League.

-Flick will feel the effects of this defeat acutely, running out of road just as the tectonic plates are shifting at the club he guided to an extraordinary sextuplet of trophies last season.
+Flick will feel its effects acutely, running out of road just as the tectonic plates are shifting at the club he guided to an extraordinary sextuplet of trophies last season.
 Victory in Paris would have papered over the cracks of a nettlesome feud between Flick and Bayern’s sporting director, Hasan Salihamidzic, which has spilled into the open in recent weeks.

 "My relationship with 'Brazzo' (Salihamidzic) is stable," Flick said after the game in Paris.
 "Nothing will change that.
 He has his job, I have mine.
 I will keep doing as I have done all season, which is why everything is stable."